drZymo/swoq/Documentation/swoq.md

 # Level 2 and higher

 Surprise!
 A new feature is introduced in level 2.
 There are now doors and keys on the map.
 You can pickup a key by moving your player over it.
 It will be placed in its inventory.
 You cannot drop a key, once picked it will remain in the inventory indefinitely.
-Doors can be opened by placing your player on an adjacent tile and using the new Use actions that have been added as well.
+Doors can be opened by placing your player on an adjacent tile and using the new `Use` actions that have been added as well.

 In order to use this new feature, a few things have been added to the proto file.
 Make sure you copy the latest version and update your code accordingly.
 The following changes were made.

 ### DirectedAction

 The `DirectedAction` enum was extended with the some new actions.
-With these actions you can use an item in your player's inventory on one of the four directions around him.
+With these actions you can use an item in your player's inventory on one of the four directions around it.

 | DirectedAction                  |                                                                     |
 | ------------------------------- | ------------------------------------------------------------------- |